brohaut/brohaut.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 ---

 I am a French neuro-intensivist & neuroscientist.
 My work is dedicated to the evaluation and the monitoring of brain dysfunction in ICU patients.
-I develop tools to probe residual cognitive abilities in patients suffering from disorder of consciousness (DOC) to improve prognosis and recovery detection.
+I develop tools to probe residual cognitive abilities in patients suffering from disorder of consciousness (DOC) to improve prognosis.